Adyen-for-platform icon

 SaleData.SaleTransactionID -white_check_mark- An object with:

-• TimeStamp: date and time of the request in UTC format.
+• TimeStamp: The date and time of the request in UTC format.

 PaymentTransaction.AmountsReq -white_check_mark- An object with:

 Specify the amount with a decimal point.
 Do not use minor units.
-For example, for an amount of EUR 10, enter 10.00 (not 1000).
+For example, for an amount of USD 10, enter 10.00 (not 1000).

-The following example shows a payment request for EUR 620.00, split three ways:
+The following example shows a payment request for USD 80.00 with the split instructions formatted as concatenated key-value pairs.
+The payment is split three ways:

-The payment request is routed to the terminal, for the customer to present their card and verify the payment.
-The payment is then sent to the Adyen payments platform for processing.
+The payment request is routed to the terminal or mobile device, for the customer to complete the payment.
+The payment is approved, and then sent to the Adyen payments platform for processing.

-• PaymentReceipt: object with data you can use to generate a receipt.
+• PaymentReceipt: The object with data you can use to generate a receipt.

 {